raspberrypilearning/paint-box/en/step_3.md

 [[[generic-scratch-broadcast-message]]]
 --- /task ---

+The pencil sprite should listen for the "green" message and change its costume and pencil colour in response.

 --- task ---
 Switch to your pencil sprite.
-Add some code so that when this sprite receives the `broadcast`{:class="blockevents"} green, it should switch to the green pencil costume and change the pen colour to green.
+Add some code so that when this sprite receives the `green`{:class="blockevents"} broadcast, it switchs to the green pencil costume and changes the pen colour to green.

 ![pencil](images/pencil.png)